ahmaazouzi/bug-tracker/README.md

 ## Postman Automated Testing?
 (June 02, 2020):
 - A new month and some really impossible waves of heat and humidity.
 I am tired re-running Postman to test the code and it looks like I have to write some tests that can be run all together at once.

+## Stuck with Ticket Assignments (July 03, 2020):
+- "Such empty!""

+## Stuck with Ticket Assignments (July 04, 2020):
+- I chose to focus on Postman testing and go back to ticket assignments later.
+I have also added a "feature", namely sprints.
+Sprints should have been there from the beginning.
+This will further slow the process and It will take longer before I can start on the UI.
+- I finished the harder part of the creating the API "testing suite".
+With the click of a button, I can now test every request and its response and result.
+I need to clean and tweak these tests to help speed the development process.
+I need to finish the sprint and assignment parts of the application tomorrow or by Monday at most and start on the UI and authentication.